SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "The layoffs will continue until management morale improves." &ndash; what it sounds like to non-managers
 - "It's a thin line between vision and delusion."
-- "Stupidity is always a capital crime when Nature is the judge.
-We can and should do better than Nature.  _And_ be more merciful."
 - "If you find yourself in a race to the bottom, let the other guy win."
 - "Once you identify the side with the Nazis, pick the other side."
 - "Assigned Midwesterner at birth, New Englander by choice."